ThonyPrice/Bachelor_Thesis/Presentation/manuscript.md

 ## Classification improvements

 Comparing the accuracy achieved be the best feature selection method to the accuracy when using all features these are the results.
 Each bar is a distinct dataset.
-The height represents the ratio of increase or decrease in accuracy compared to using all features.
+The height represents the ratio of increase or decrease in accuracy compared to using all features, that is, without feature selection.

 Its evident that ANN benefits consistently by feature selection on every dataset, performing students t-test also ensures this increase is significant.